 - Heat a large skillet over medium heat until hot.

-- When skillet is hot, add olive oil to the skillet and swirl the pan until the bottom of the skillet is coated.
+- When skillet is hot, add olive oil and swirl the pan until the bottom of the skillet is coated.

 - Remove beef cubes from heat and set aside.